Surge Protectors – Are They Necessary?

 - Clamping voltage – This is the voltage peak at which protection will kick in and redirect excess electricity away from your devices.
 A range of 300 to 400 volts is good.
 The lower the value the better.
 These values can often be found on the back of a surge protector.

-- Joules (energy) – This rating which is stated in joules tells you how much energy the surge protector can absorb before it burns out and is no longer useful.
+- Joules (energy) – This rating is stated in joules, and tells you how much energy the surge protector can absorb before it burns out and is no longer useful.
 Look for a rating of at least 200 to 400 joules.
 600 joules or more will provide better protection.